ScottLogic/blog/_posts/2025-11-10-sustainability-in-ai-why-we-must-listen-to-the-smaller-players.md

 ## AI impacts on natural resources

-To get a better picture of the environmental footprint of AI, we deemed necessary to first examine its embodied carbon.
+To get a more accurate picture of the environmental footprint of AI, we deemed necessary to first examine its embodied carbon.
 This encompasses both [upstream emissions](https://www.techcarbonstandard.org/impact-categories/upstream), in other terms carbon emissions generated during the manufactue of hardware, including abiotic resources consumption and the fabrication of server components, as well as [downstream emissions](https://www.techcarbonstandard.org/impact-categories/downstream) which relate to the end-of-life and recycling stages of AI hardware.

 AI is increasing demand in AI chips and analysts have estimated that demand for Nvidia's prized AI chips is exceeding supply by at least 50%. [^2] In the UK alone, AI data centres are expected to [increase by almost a fifth over the next few years](https://www.bbc.co.uk/news/articles/clyr9nx0jrzo).

 The embodied carbon of AI is far from negligeable.
 A comprehensive AI cradle-to-grave approach [^3] estimates that manufacturing emissions represent under 25% of AI carbon emissions and data centre construction emissions under 5%.

-We believe that having an all encompassing approach is necessary to correctly assess the impact of AI outside [operational emissions](https://www.techcarbonstandard.org/impact-categories/operational) accounting and not lose sight of natural resources depletion, pollution and biodiversity loss associated with the development of AI systems. [^4]
+We believe that an [Life Cycle Assessment](https://www.techcarbonstandard.org/resources/glossary#life-cycle-assessment-lca) approach to the environmental impact of AI is necessary to correctly assess its impact outside [operational emissions](https://www.techcarbonstandard.org/impact-categories/operational) accounting and not lose sight of natural resources depletion, pollution and biodiversity loss associated with the development of AI systems. [^4]

 ## The cumulative cost of inference